-AHA recently reviewed and subsequently compared the key structural features of the organ and tissue donation sectors in both Australia and five comparable overseas countries.
+AHA reviewed and subsequently compared the key structural features of the organ and tissue donation sectors in both Australia and five comparable overseas countries.
 This review, which was undertaken on behalf of the Department of Health involved two parts-an overseas and an Australian component.

-The overseas component of this project involved the:
+The overseas component of this project involved AHA:

-- Identification of the four to five most comparable overseas countries to Australia with the highest organ and tissue donation rates.
-These were deemed to be Canada, Italy, Spain, the United Kingdom and USA
+- Identifying the five most comparable overseas countries to Australia with the highest organ and tissue donation rates.
+These were found to be Canada, Italy, Spain, the United Kingdom and USA

-- Identification of key national organisational features of the selected countries’ approach to the procurement and eventual transplantation of solid organs and tissues
+- Identifying key national organisational features of the selected countries’ approach to the procurement and eventual transplantation of solid organs and tissues

 - Conducting a detailed examination of national structures for managing organ procurement and transplantation, identifying the agency or agencies involved